 DUI with Serious Bodily Injury in Fort Walton Beach

 A DUI charge without an injury is serious enough.
 If you were in an accident where someone was hurt, the police probably took a blood sample from you, or your blood was drawn at the hospital.
-Either way, if the results indicate that you were under the influence, you will likely be charged with DUI with Serious Bodily Injury (SBI).
+Either way, if the results indicate that you were under the influence, you will likely be charged with DUI with Serious Bodily Injury.
 As serious as this charge is, it is important for you to realize that you have options.
-Options that could mean the difference between you going free and you spending the next 5 years in prison.
+Options that could mean the difference between you going free or spending the next 5 years in prison.

 I am a criminal defense attorney in Fort Walton Beach.
-My practice is focused on defending serious, complex felony cases such as DUI with Serious Bodily Injury.
-For a charge like this, you need a defense team that has the experience and the expertise that can make a difference.
-If you want to see for yourself whether I am the right choice for you, give me a call 24/7 at (850) 243-6097.
+I have been practicing DUI & Criminal Defense since 2001 and this is my only area of practice.
+If you want to see for yourself whether I am the right choice for you, give me a call at (850) 243-6097.

 Before discussing the specifics of what is required to prove serious bodily injury in Fort Walton Beach DUI charges, it’s helpful to understand the definition of a “standard” DUI.
 That definition is found in Florida Statute chapter 316.193: